-Injured Flaxmere 4-year-old: Uncles claim he wasn't assaulted
+Injured Flaxmere 4-year-old: Uncles claim boy wasn't assaulted

 "It would be similar to the Failure to Disclose offence which was introduced in Victoria in 2014 for child sex abuse cases," Bridges said.

-ACT Deputy Leader Beth Houlbrooke on Tuesday called for a new offence of 'failing to cooperate with police investigating a case of child abuse'.
+Act Deputy Leader Beth Houlbrooke on Tuesday called for a new offence of "failing to co-operate with police investigating a case of child abuse".

 "The offence will apply when a child has sustained serious non-accidental injuries and police have reasonable grounds to believe that a person has knowledge about the child's injuries," Houlbrooke said.

-"If it's good enough for fisheries officers, it's good enough for Police investigating the abuse of a 4-year-old in Flaxmere."
+"If it's good enough for fisheries officers, it's good enough for police investigating the abuse of a 4-year-old in Flaxmere."